cadaver/miniplayer/README.md

 - Portamento up/down, toneportamento & vibrato supported of the GT2 effects
 - Pulse and filter tables are based on "destination value compare" instead of being time-based

 Converter from GoatTracker 2 format included.
+See the player source (player.s) for data format details.

 Use at own risk.